ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Having made permanent changes to the community’s resource ratings, your GM then restarts the cycle by again testing for a new set of background events.

-## 10.4 Changes from Plot Events
+## 8.4 Changes from Plot Events

 Your GM may decide that certain remarkable triumphs or horrifying catastrophes may directly alter a resource rating, independent of the resource tracking system given here.
 The possibility of a dramatic swing in community fortunes should be made clear by your GM during contest framing, so that you know the stakes and can pull out all the stops to secure victory or stave off defeat.

-# Appendix
+# 9 Appendix

 ## Version Changes

 ### Version 2.2

 * Uses of he/she changed to they/their
 * Flagged some rules that are not required, as optional to allow those using the SRD to safely omit them if not required.
 * Clarified that contest results are only reciprocal between PCs.
 When the contest is against a resistance set by the GM, the results indicate whether the PC gains the prize, and the GM narrates the result for the resistance based on this.
-* Rephrased the contest results to emphasise: Yes, No, And..., But..., This change is designed to dissuade GMs from misunderstanding that the prize is obtained on a marginal victory, one of the most common result types, and instead encourage GMs to allow PCs to fail forward on such a result by introducing downstream complications.
+* Rephrased the contest results to emphasize: Yes, No, And..., But..., This change is designed to dissuade GMs from misunderstanding that the prize is obtained on a marginal victory, one of the most common result types, and instead encourage GMs to allow PCs to fail forward on such a result by introducing downstream complications.
 * Provided clarity that consequences of defeat and benefit of victory are optional and the GM should focus on using the prize to narrate the outcome of a contest, only applying mechanical benefits if they make sense.
 * Specific Ability Bonuses are dropped.
 They were hard for the GM to adjudicate and the same intent is better served by using a stretch on a broad ability when contesting against a PC with a more specific ability.
 * A winning group in a Group Simple Contest does not suffer a Consequence of Defeat as a result of a low RP difference victory any more, the GM should narrate consequences from the level of victory, if appropriate.